cloudsponge/address-book-connector.js/readme.md

         reply_to_name: 'Address Book Referrals'
     });

+## Best practices for email fields

+If you are sending emails in response to the form triggering, it is important to map the fields from this form to your email integration with best practices in mind.
+Here are a few suggestions to maximize deliverability and email engagements.

+### Name your recipients

+The `to` field should look like it is addressed directly to the recipient.
+This means formatting their email so that it includes their name.
+We do this for you and pass it through as the **To** value.

+But be careful!
+Always test your Zap using a formatted `to` value to see if this causes any issue with your ESP.
+For example, Sendinblue does not like emails formatted this way.
+If your ESP won't accept the **To** field, use **Contact Email** instead.

+### From or Sender

+When we see an email in our inbox, the From Name is always displayed prominently.
+And so it's important to make sure that this information is as familiar looking as possible.
+Here's a few things to keep in mind.

+1. Use the inviters name as the **From Name** if possible.
+In cases where it is not available, have a reasonable default value.
+That means using the TK
+2. Use an email address that has been verified for sending through your ESP as the **From Email**.
+This means that you may need to add SPF and DKIM entries as specified by your ESP.
+You can hardcode this value into your Zap, or you can set it in the default values.
+3. Send from a verified email.
+Don't try to send from your customer's email address.
+Doing so will produce strange looking results in an email client.
+Instead, you can optionally use your customer's email in the Reply To field, so that recipients can reply to whoever sent the email directly rather than your organizational email.
+4. Give recipients a logical place to reply.
+Depending on your needs, you may want recipients to reply directly to your organization.
+Or you may prefer them to reply directly to your customer.
+In either case, you'll want to make sure that the email address is defined.
+When using the CloudSponge Contact Picker, your customer's email is only available if they used the Contact Picker.
+That's why we support configuring a default value for the **Reply To Email** and **Reply To Name**.
+5. Use an attention grabbing subject.
+There's nothing better than someone's name for grabbing their attention.
+Put it right into the subject line.
+We've made it easy for you by creating a **Personal Subject** value that already includes their first name (if it is available).
+6. Greet them.
+Grab their attention in the first few words of the email.
+A personal greeting that includes their name is another great way to make your email stand out.
+Once again, we make this easy by adding a **Greeting** value which can be inserted ahead of your typical body text.
+Make sure to use proper punctuation as well.

 ## Your form

 The `addressBookConnector` is designed to be attached to a form on your page.
 Rather than submitting this form and its inputs, the `addressBookConnector` will serialize the form and submit its data to CloudSponge so that we can forward it on to the appropriate destinations.